collocations.org

 give sb

-The patio gave an unimpeded view across the headland to the sea.
+The patio gave an unimpeded view across to the ocean.

-A woman in a very large hat was blocking my view of the procession.
+A woman in a very large hat was blocking my view of the parade.

 come into